apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

     > format: 4,path

-* set root.turbine.d1 is using template (after set a template to a prefix path，this log shows a path is using template)
+* set root.turbine.d1 is using template (after set a template to a device path，this log shows the device is using template)

     > mlog: 61,root.turbine.d1